ebirders/ebird-api-data/docs/database.rst

    eBird adds coordinates to the names of incidental locations, with different platforms, and possibly countries, adding coordinates in different formats.

-8. The Filters are used to change the species on newly loaded Observations.
-   The most common use is changing a species such as Indian Peafowl, to it's domestic equivalent Indian Peafowl (Domestic type) - in countries where it does not occur naturally, of course.

-   You can also change the species for specific Locations.
-That makes it easy to change observations of Graylag Goose in urban parks and gardens into the domestic form.

 .. _eBirders PT: https://www.ebirders.pt/